itsAlexNoir/itsAlexNoir/README.md

   </p>
   <p>
     I specialize in computational physics, data science, and scientific software development. <br>
     My work bridges the gap between complex physical simulations and modern software solutions.
-In the lst years I have foxused in Artificial Intelligence, working with various types of Neural Networks.
+In the last years I have focused in Artificial Intelligence, working with various types of Neural Networks.
   </p>

   <br>